 - Select the Dependencies tab to preview the dependent objects which will be updated automatically to reflect the change

-- Click the Replace button to create the association table
+- Click the Create script button to open script for the association table

 This will result in the relationship between Product and Review to be isolated in the ProductReviews table